 The history of the firm is well documented elsewhere but these dates of operation with addresses will be useful in dating shoes.

 The company was taken over by John Lobb around 1970.
 In a phone call Mr. John Hunter Lobb recalled to me that “We took over the remnant of Tuczek in 1968.”
 Lobb has an unbrogued model called Elastic Sided with Plain Tuczek Style Elastic – (SS597) which, no doubt, they consider derivative of the great master’s style.

-The pair shown here is quite small in size, about a UK 6 (US 7) (European 40), and in fragile condition with some discreet repairs, wonderful for display but too rare to be worn any longer.
+The pair shown here is quite small in size, about a UK 6 (US 7) (European 40), and in fragile condition with some discreet repairs, wonderful for display or careful, very occasional wearing.
 There is not doubt as to its fineness; a lovely shoe and imbued with history.

 G. Bruce Boyer the author of Eminently Suitable (1990), quotes John Hlustik, who bought the Edward Green firm in 1982-3; “Just the other week a gentleman came into the shop for some new shoes.
 He was wearing a pair made by Tuczek in the early 1940s.
 They were so marvelous, I asked him if he would sell them to me…offered him $3,500.
 He refused, and I can’t say I blame him.
 After 50 years, they had an absolutely vintage classicism about them.”
 Remember this was $3500 in the 1980’s!